When? 23 & 24 January 2018

 If you are interested in participating and earning credit (both in EC and social credit from your peers), please

-- Register for the Winter School before November 23, 2017 via our website.
+- Register for the Winter School before December 5, 2017 (Extended deadline) via our website.
 You will receive a confirmation email from our RMeS office.

 - Please submit abstracts for individual presentations before December 7, 2017.
 Abstracts for individual presentations are max 300 words, including a clear research question or thesis statement.
 Please indicate on your abstract whether you would like to be in a panel with specified other participants and/or whom you consider a suitable reviewer for your paper (although we cannot promise that all your wishes will come true…).